Perpetual announces asset management leadership appointments

 In an ASX statement, the firm said the leadership changes and executive committee changes will drive efficiencies.

-Asset management will have strong regional oversight and an Australian-based and international leadership will be retained.
+Asset management will have strong regional oversight, and an Australian-based and international leadership will be retained.
 However, distribution will move to an international and domestic model as the international leadership is consolidated.

-As a result, the firm has appointed Craig Squires as executive for transitional services and James MacNevin as chief operating officer.
+As a result, the firm has appointed Craig Squires as an executive for transitional services and James MacNevin as chief operating officer.

 Replacing him as COO, MacNevin will join Perpetual from SSGA where is head of Asia Pacific.
 At Perpetual, he will be responsible for technology and operating platforms, data governance, change management and strategic vendor partnerships and, post successful completion of the transaction with KKR.